US State Privacy Laws

 Overview

-As of May 2026, 22 US states have enacted comprehensive consumer privacy laws — Oklahoma (SB 546, signed March 20, 2026) and Alabama (HB 351, signed April 17, 2026) are the two most recent additions, both with January 1, 2027 effective dates and May 1, 2027 effective date respectively.
-Some tallies count 21 by excluding Florida from the “comprehensive” group due to its $1B+ revenue threshold; both Oklahoma and Alabama are uniformly counted in.
-The United States has no federal comprehensive privacy law (the American Privacy Rights Act was introduced in 2024 but failed to advance), leaving a growing patchwork of state-level legislation as the primary framework governing consumer data protection in the country.[1]
+As of June 2026, 23 US states have enacted comprehensive consumer privacy laws: Louisiana (SB 386, signed as Act 502 on May 29, 2026, effective January 1, 2027) is the most recent addition, following Oklahoma (SB 546, signed March 20, 2026) and Alabama (HB 351, signed April 17, 2026).
+Some tallies count one fewer by excluding Florida from the “comprehensive” group due to its $1B+ revenue threshold.
+The United States has no federal comprehensive privacy law (the American Privacy Rights Act was introduced in 2024 but failed to advance), leaving a growing patchwork of state-level legislation as the primary framework governing consumer data protection in the country.[1][58]

 The state privacy law landscape is dominated by the “Virginia model,” a template established by the Virginia Consumer Data Protection Act (VCDPA) in 2021 and subsequently adopted by 15 or more states.
 The model’s defining characteristics are: attorney general–only enforcement, no private right of action, opt-in consent for sensitive data processing, opt-out consent for general processing, and data protection assessment requirements for high-risk activities.[2]